Back to results

 Just 15 minutes from the campsite is the House of Marbles, where you can learn about the history of glass whilst watching master craftsmen at work.
 Look through the collection of board games and marble games, and play on the interactive marble runs throughout the museum.

 * Price for 1 adult and 1 pitch.
 Bookings can be made online for tents up to 5x5 metres (approximately a four person tent).
 If you have a larger tent or specific requirements, please contact the site direct and site staff will help you with your booking.
-There will be an additional £2 surcharge per night for large tent pitches.
 Please read our FAQs for further booking information.
 Terms and conditions apply.

 Location and transport